 Recognizing the harms of charging people fines and fees they simply cannot afford to pay, one in four states require courts to conduct ability to pay assessments every time they order a person to pay a fine, fee, assessment or surcharge.
-As of 2021, Louisiana requires judges to consider ability to pay, but only in felony cases.
-It does not require such consideration in misdemeanor cases or violations. vi
+North Carolina does not require courts to conduct ability to pay assessments when imposing fines or fees, but it does require such an assessment for restitution.
+The state received partial credit because the state allows people to petition the court for reconsideration of their sentences, which can lead to waiver or modification of fines and fees. vi

-Recommendation: Louisiana should require courts to conduct an ability to pay assessment every time they order a person to pay a fine, fee, assessment, or surcharge.
+Recommendation: North Carolina should require courts to conduct an ability to pay assessment every time they order a person to pay a fine, fee, assessment, or surcharge.